Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Cook grunted agreement and nodded.
 "Jamie?"

 "I’m with Ray.
-I honestly don’t know…" Jamie admitted.
+I honestly don’t know..."
+Jamie admitted.

 "You’re gonna have a drink though, right?"
 Spears asked.

 "Oh, fuck yeah.
 A tall, ice-cold pilsner."

 "Ugh.
-I can’t think of cold things right now…" Ray grimaced.
+I can’t think of cold things right now..."
+Ray grimaced.
 "How much further, Garaaf?"

 "Not far."
 Garaaf stopped and put a paw out to lean on the wall so he could pant.
 A second later he pulled it back and shook it off. "...Ow."